kastel-wpa2/TINDAHR/README.md

 # What else is in this repository?
 There are some scripts for analyzing SSID broadcasting, detection probe requests and responses etcetera in the `analyzr_scripts` directory.

+# Known problems
+Currently the implementation used for channel hopping is pretty basic and causes to also switch channels while sending deauthenticaion frames - which might result in not properly submitted packets and/or a missed handshake (because we also capture on the wrong channel in this case).
+Current workaround: run with `-c` flag in order to specify the channel and disable channel hopping.